Criminal Trespass Lawyer Defending False Charges for Over 25 Years

 Award-Winning Criminal Trespass Lawyer for Successful Representation

-Criminal Trespass attorney, James Dimeas, has been successfully handling Criminal Trespass cases throughout Cook County, DuPage County, Lake County, and Kane County, for 25 years.
+Criminal Trespass attorney, James Dimeas, has been successfully handling Criminal Trespass cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
 James Dimeas is a nationally-recognized, award-winning, Criminal Trespass lawyer.
 He has been recognized as a "10 Best Attorney for Client Satisfaction" by the American Institute of Criminal Law Attorneys.
 The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
 James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by expertise and a "Best DUI Attorney."
-James Dimeas is rated "Superb"by AVVO, the highest rating possible for any lawyer in the United States.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.

 If you are being charged with criminal trespass, you can contact Criminal Trespass lawyer, James Dimeas, anytime for a free and confidential consultation.
 You can always talk directly to James Dimeas by calling him anytime at 847-807-7405.